kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

-This is the result of an attack against the resource driver, either from a container which uses a resource exposed by the driver, a compromised kubelet which interacts with the plugin, or through a successful attack against the node which led to root access.
+This is the result of an attack against the resource driver, either from a container which uses a resource exposed by the driver, a compromised kubelet which interacts with the plugin, or due to resource driver running on a node with a compromised root account.

 The resource driver plugin only needs read access to objects described in this KEP, so compromising it does not interfere with dynamic resource allocation for